blakemazzaferro/ps0/README.md

 ### Part 3: Submit to GitHub Classroom

-After you take the survey, I will invite you to join the BC-CSCI-1102-F18-MW organization and to complete Problem Set 0.
-You'll receive emails notifying you of these invitations.
+After you take the survey, I will invite you to complete Problem Set 0 on GitHub Classroom.
+You'll receive an email notifying you of this invitation.
 Follow the instructions in the email.
-When you accept the invitation to complete Problem Set 0, GitHub classroom will create a repository for you, do the following:
+When you accept the invitation to complete Problem Set 0, GitHub classroom will create a repository for you.
+While in that repository, do the following:

 1. Upload your screenshot to your repository.